Dynamic Debt Swapping in Financial Networks: Debt Swap Dynamics

-For the remainder of the section, we focus on instances with two network conditions.
-First, suppose that throughout every node has at most $d$ incoming active edges, for some constant $d$.
-For example, $d=1$ means that every network created in the sequence has at most one incoming active edge for each $v \in V$.
-This is fulfilled, in particular, when every node has an \emph{indegree} of at most $d$. \begin{proposition} Given an initial financial network with edge-ranking rules.
-Every sequence of semi-positive swaps, during which every node has at most $d=1$ active incoming edges, has polynomial length. \end{proposition} \begin{proof} In an active extension swap, the non-profiting creditor $v_2$ has two incoming active edges.
-If every node has at most one incoming active edge, there can be no active extension swap.
-All swaps are saturation, semi-active or non-active swaps, whose number is bounded by $O(m^2)$. \end{proof} When $d \ge 2$, we consider a second condition -- the network should have sufficient residuals. \begin{definition}[Sufficient Residuals] In a financial network $\F$, a \emph{potential active swap} is a pair of active edges $e_1 = (u_1,v_1)$ and $e_2 =(u_2,v_2)$ such that $l_{e_1} = l_{e_2}$, $p_{e_1} < p_{e_2}$, and there is a path of active edges from $v_1$ to $v_2$.
-The network $\F$ has \emph{sufficient residuals} if for every potential active swap, $l_e - p_e \ge p_{e_2} - p_{e_1}$ for all $e \in P$, i.e., the potential active swap is an active extension swap. \end{definition} Intuitively, in a potential active swap all conditions for an extension swap are fulfilled, with the exception of the residual liabilities on the path $P$ of active edges.
+\begin{definition}[Sufficient Residuals] In a financial network $\F$, a \emph{potential active swap} is a pair of active edges $e_1=(u_1,v_1)$ and $e_2=(u_2,v_2)$ such that $l_{e_1} = l_{e_2}$, $p_{e_1} < p_{e_2}$, and there is a path of active edges from $v_1$ to $v_2$.
+The network $\F$ has \emph{sufficient residuals} if for every potential active swap, $l_e - p_e > p_{e_2} - p_{e_1}$ for all $e \in P$, i.e., the potential active swap is an active extension swap. \end{definition} Intuitively, in a potential active swap all conditions for an extension swap are fulfilled, with the exception of the residual liabilities on the path $P$ of active edges.
 If a network has \emph{sufficient residuals}, then a potential active swap is indeed an active extension swap, since there is sufficient residual liability on $P$ to forward the marginal increase of total assets for $v_1$ towards $v_2$.
 For example, if the liabilities of active edges are sufficiently high compared to clearing payments, then the increases in payments will not ``exhaust'' the liabilities, and we are guaranteed to maintain the property of sufficient residuals throughout the swap sequence.